 \section{Numerical Results}

-In this section, we delve into the performance evaluation of a wireless network serving two distinct classes of users, categorized based on their SINR thresholds: high-requirement and low-requirement.
-We conduct simulations to assess the practical effectiveness of our theoretical models and to compare the simulated outcomes with the theoretically derived lower bounds of link success probability.
-The simulation environment is configured with transmitters arranged in a triangular lattice within a circular region of radius $r = 100$ meters, adhering to hardcore distances $H_1 = 1$ meter for high-requirement users and $H_2 = 1$ meter for low-requirement users.
-This configuration ensures that the distribution of transmitters corresponding to users of different requirements is mutually independent and unaffected by users of other requirements.
+In this section, we delve into the performance evaluation of a wireless network serving two distinct classes of users, categorized according to their SINR thresholds: high-requirement and low-requirement.
+We perform simulations to assess the practical effectiveness of our theoretical models and to compare the simulated outcomes with the theoretically derived lower bounds of link success probability.
+The simulation environment is configured with transmitters arranged in a triangular lattice within a circular region of radius $r = 100$, adhering to hardcore distances $H_1$ for high-requirement users and $H_2$ for low-requirement users. {We choose the triangular lattice over MHCPP for simulations because it is more difficult to accurately simulate the worst-case reliability with MHCPP.
+In contrast, the triangular lattice allows nodes to be densely packed within the network, better representing the worst-case interference scenarios.} This configuration ensures that the distribution of transmitters corresponding to users of different requirements is mutually independent and unaffected by users of other requirements.
 However, the $i$-th class of links are still subject to interference from the transmitters corresponding to users of other classes.
-The marked point process governing the locations of the transmitters $\Phi_i$ is strongly regulated by a $(1, 2\pi / (\sqrt{12}H_i), \pi / (\sqrt{12}H_i^2))$-ball regulation model, which provides a basis for calculating theoretical lower bounds and conducting rigorous simulations.
+The stationary marked point process governing the locations of the transmitters $\Phi_i$ is strongly regulated by a $(1, 2\pi / (\sqrt{12}H_i), \pi / (\sqrt{12}H_i^2))$-ball regulation model, which provides a basis for calculating theoretical lower bounds and conducting rigorous simulations.
 The simulation parameters include SINR thresholds $\theta_1$ and $\theta_2$ for high-requirement and low-requirement users, respectively, assuming $\theta_1>\theta_2>0$.
-Additional parameters are set as follows: power factor $\beta=1$, noise power $W=0$ and a distance $r_0=1$ meter between users and their dedicated transmitters.
+Additional parameters are set as follows: power factor $\beta=1$, noise power $W=0$ and a fixed distance $r_0=1$ between users and their dedicated transmitters.
 The path loss function is defined as $\ell(r)={\rm min}\lbrace{1, r^{-\alpha}}\rbrace$.
-In subsequent analyses, we set the pass loss exponent, denoted as $\alpha$, to 4.
+In subsequent analyses, we set the pass loss exponent, denoted as $\alpha$, to $4$.
 We define the reference threshold as $\theta$, setting $\theta_1$ equal to $\theta$ and $\theta_2$ to $\theta-3\rm dB$.